Kareem-Taha-05/Year1_Medical_Imaging_Projects/README.md

 Technologies: Python, Tkinter, pydicom, NumPy, Matplotlib.
 Readme: Task4 README
 ## 6. Task5
-Project Name: Placeholder for now
+- Project Name: Medical Image Editor
-Description:
+- Description:
-The final task in the series, this project demonstrates a comprehensive understanding of the domain and integrates multiple technologies to solve a challenging problem.
-Technologies: To be updated based on the project details
+    - The Medical Image Editor is a comprehensive application for processing and analyzing medical image data, primarily in the DICOM format.
+It provides advanced features for editing, visualizing, and enhancing medical images, making it a valuable tool for professionals and researchers in the medical imaging field.
+The project leverages PyQt5 for the graphical user interface, OpenCV for image processing, and pydicom for handling DICOM files.

-Readme: Task5 README
+- Readme: Task5 README
 # Getting Started
 ## Prerequisites
 Each project has its own dependencies and setup instructions detailed in its respective README file.
 General prerequisites include: